Condensate: The Canonical Data Protocol for AI Agent Memory

 ## 2. System Model & Assumptions

-Condensate operates within a Byzantine peer-to-peer network ecosystem.
+Condensate operates within a Byzantine peer-to-peer network ecosystem, serving as a Universal Semantic Bus for multi-agent swarms.

-* **Offline-First & Local Authority:** Every agent runtime (or "orchestrator") maintains a complete replica of its relevant memory Graph.
-Read and write operations occur instantly against the local database node with zero network latency.
+* **Offline-First & Local Authority:** Every agent runtime maintains a complete replica of its relevant memory Graph.
+Read and write operations occur instantly against the local database node.

-* **Decentralized Concurrency:** Multiple edge agents can mutate their local memory state simultaneously.
-Condensate does not rely on centralized locking or leader election.
+* **Decentralized Concurrency:** Multiple edge agents can mutate their local memory state simultaneously without coordination.

 * **Cryptographic Provenance:** Every state change is hashed and signed, forming an immutable chain of ownership.